Four-dimensional topological lattices through connectivity: Proposal for a 4D Topological Lattice through connectivity

+As a result of these additional terms, the first pair of 4D Dirac cones closes at $M\!=\!J'\!-\!2J''$ and the second at $M\!=\!J''\!-\!2J'$ [see Fig.~\ref{fig3}(c)\&(d)].
+Provided that $J' \!\neq \!J''$, these are topological transitions; for example, if $J''\!=\!0$ and $J'\!>\!0$, this model has a 2CN of -2 for $-2J' \!< \!M\! <\!
+J'$, and is trivial otherwise, as can also be confirmed numerically~\cite{Mochol2018}.
+Note that the above terms preserve TRS and so all 1CNs vanish by symmetry.
+Adding TRS-breaking terms will separate the Dirac points within a pair; this can give a 4D QH model, but in Class A where the 1CNs can also be non-zero~\cite{Kraus2013, Price2015, Lohse2018, Zilberberg2018}.

 We emphasise that the above is only one choice of long-range hoppings that will lead to topological bands.
-Indeed, all that is required are hoppings between alike sites chosen such that the effective mass-term in momentum-space is proportional to $\Gamma_5$ and has a momentum-dependence such that it distinguishes between the first Dirac pair at ${\bf K}_1$ and ${\bf K}_2$ as compared to the second pair at ${\bf K}_3$ and ${\bf K}_4$.
-To give just a few other examples of appropriate terms: \begin{enumerate} \item hoppings along ${\bf r}''' = (a, a, 2a, 0)$ and similar, leading to momentum-space terms $\propto \cos (k_x+k_y +2 k_z)\Gamma_5$ etc, \item hoppings along ${\bf r}'''' = (a, a, a, a)$ and similar, leading to momentum-space terms $\propto \cos (k_x+k_y + k_z+k_w)\Gamma_5$ etc. \end{enumerate} In each case, a suitable design of these hoppings will lead to a similar topological phase diagram that has a topological phase with a 2CN of $|2|$ within certain parameters, and a trivial topological phase otherwise.
+Indeed, it is clear that all that is required are hoppings between alike sites chosen such that the effective mass-term in momentum-space is proportional to $\Gamma_5$ and has a momentum-dependence such that it distinguishes between the first Dirac pair at ${\bf K}_1$ and ${\bf K}_2$ as compared to the second pair at ${\bf K}_3$ and ${\bf K}_4$.
+Other examples of appropriate terms could include: (1) hoppings along ${\bf r}''' = (a, a, 2a, 0)$ and similar, leading to momentum-space terms $\propto \cos (k_x+k_y +2 k_z)\Gamma_5$ etc, or (2) hoppings along ${\bf r}'''' = (a, a, a, a)$ and similar, leading to momentum-space terms $\propto \cos (k_x+k_y + k_z+k_w)\Gamma_5$ etc. In each case, a suitable design of these hoppings will lead to a similar topological phase diagram that has a topological phase with a 2CN of $|2|$ within certain parameters, and a trivial topological phase otherwise.
 As there is considerable freedom therefore in choosing the long-range hopping terms, the most suitable choice may depend on the specific experimental implementation.

 In practice, there may also be other long-range hopping terms present experimentally which are not of the desired type.
 However, the topological phase of this model will be robust, provided that these unwanted terms are sufficiently small.
-We note that those terms which cannot be expressed in terms of the five $\Gamma$ matrices introduce above will also break the double-degeneracy of the energy bands.
-While this may complicate the simple picture for counting Dirac points, the 2CN can still be calculated numerically according to the algorithm of Ref.~\cite{Mochol2018}.
+We note that those terms which cannot be expressed in terms of the five $\Gamma$ matrices introduced above can also break the double-degeneracy of the energy bands.
+While this may complicate the simple picture for counting Dirac points, the 2CN can still be calculated numerically according to the algorithm of Ref.~\onlinecite{Mochol2018}.